tianci-sh/XPTranslateText/README.md

 1. Install the downloaded APK from the link above.
 2. Open the **LSPosed Manager app**, navigate to **Modules**, and enable **XPTranslateText**.
 3. Select the apps you want to translate from the module settings in LSPosed.
+4. Open the XPTranslateText app, enable the "Local Translation Server" switch, and choose your source/target languages.
-4. Kill your app and restart it.
+5. Kill your app and restart it.

 After restart, the selected apps should display translated text automatically.

+## ✨ What's New in 2.0

+- Prioritize on-device translation via a built-in local server using **Google ML Kit**.
+- Added translation support for **android.text.StaticLayout$Builder** to reduce UI jank by replacing text synchronously when possible.

 ## 🛠️ Hook Methods & Translation Workflow
 - **android.widget.TextView & Custom Components:**
   - Automatically translates text set via the `setText()` method.
-  - Translation is prioritized using:
+  - Translation pipeline:
-    1. **Local Translation Cache**: Speeds up translation by caching previously translated texts locally.
-    2. **Gemini API (gemini-2.0-flash-lite)**: Uses Google's Gemini API for translations first, with a fallback to the Free Google API when needed.
+    1. **Local Translation Cache** (memory + SQLite) to avoid repeated work.
+    2. **Local ML Kit Server** (on-device, 127.0.0.1:18181) with short timeouts to keep UI responsive.
+    3. **Gemini API (gemini-2.0-flash-lite)** as network fallback.
-    3. **Free Google API**
+    4. **Free Google API** as the final fallback.

+- **android.text.StaticLayout$Builder:**
+  - Intercepts `StaticLayout.Builder.build()` and attempts a synchronous replacement when translations are readily available (cache/DB) or quickly obtained from the local ML Kit server.
+  - If not immediately available, it returns the original layout and prefetches translations asynchronously for subsequent renders.
+  - Spans and formatting are preserved.

 - **android.webkit.WebView:**
-  - Performs real-time translation of entire webpage content.
+  - Performs real-time translation of visible webpage text via a JS bridge.
-  - Exclusively uses the **Free Google API** due to the dynamic nature of web content.
+  - Pipeline: **Local ML Kit Server → Gemini API → Free Google API** (no caching for WebView).

 ## ✅ **Compatibility**
 - Tested and confirmed working on: